AstarVienna/ScopeSim_Templates/README.md

 ## The `Source` object

-The above functions are created to easy the creation of standard sources but the power of the `Source` object doesn't end there and can be used to create endless sources possibilities.
+The above functions are created to ease the creation of standard sources but the power of the `Source` object doesn't end there and can be used to create endless source possibilities.

-In a nutshell a `Source` object contains a spacial and spectral description of the sources.
-The spectral description are in the form of `synphot` spectra and the spacial description can be an `astropy` table referencing the spectra or a fits image. `Source` can also accept datacubes.
+In a nutshell a `Source` object contains a spatial and spectral description of the sources.
+The spectral description is in the form of `synphot` spectra and the spatial description can be an `astropy` table referencing the spectra or a fits image. `Source` can also accept data cubes.
 The `speXtra` package contains an extensive library of spectral templates that can be used with the sources.
 Please check the relevant documentation.

 ## `Source` templates included